Book Review: The Pursuit of God

 We recommend this book to everyone in search of a formula for reaching their goals, discover, and realize their potential.

-BOOK REVIEW: NORTH by BUSAYO KEHINDE
+BOOK REVIEW: NORTH

-Reviewer: Ubamara Ezenobi.
+Reviewer: Ubamara Ezenobi

 Life happens to everyone.
 It’s inevitable.
 The things that you never imagine would ever happen to you could take place in the blink of an eye.
 You could become a person you never imagined you would be in the space of a few days.
 In these times we are thrown off balance, left to decide who or what to hold onto as anchor.
 In this book, North, Busayo Kehinde tells us in the best way possible, the best direction to follow.